adityash2006/Spotify-clone/README.md

 # Spotify-clone
-This is a showcase of completion of my html and css and still figuring out how do i run it on github.
+This is a showcase of completion of my html and css and still figuring out how do i run it on github

-console.log("this skdhbksd");